 Taking into account the illustrated long-term demands, it becomes clear that PtL installations will be required on cost-effective renewable energy sites as early as 2030.
 Against the backdrop of the currently low number of concrete international projects or installations, it is assumed that even a timely expansion of capacities can no longer be implemented by the 2050 target.
 It is therefore assumed that in particular the decade after 2030 will witness a considerable expansion of international renewable electricity generating installations with subsequent use in PtG and PtL installations.
-The necessary expansion pathways as well as the comparison with an expedient economic expansion in terms of economic policy are shown in Figure 2.5.
+The necessary expansion pathways are shown in Figure 2.5.